ourcodingclub/ourcodingclub.github.io/_posts/2017-02-08-funandloops.md

           legend.position = c(0.9, 0.9)))               # Setting the position for the legend - 0 is left/bottom, 1 is top/right
 ```

+Remember that putting your entire ggplot code in brackets () creates the graph and then shows it in the plot viewer.
+If you don't have the brackets, you've only created the object, but haven't visualized it.
+You would then have to call the object such that it will be displayed by just typing `vulture_scatter` after you've created the "vulture_scatter" object.

 <img src="{{ site.baseurl }}/img/gg_scatter3.png" alt="Img" style="width: 600px;"/>
 <p>Figure 1.
 Population trends of Griffon vulture in Croatia and Italy from 1970 to 2014.
 Data points represent raw data with a linear model fit and 95% confidence intervals.</p>